 Video reporter focusing on investigative stories ranging from government accountability to international corruption.
 Education: The College of William and Mary, BA in Government

 Dalton Bennett is a video reporter embedded with the investigations unit of The Washington Post.
-Since joining The Post in 2016, he has examined Trump University, police misconduct, and most recently political appointees.
+Since joining The Post in 2016, he has examined foreign influence campaigns, police misconduct, and most recently political appointees.
 Before joining The Post, Bennett worked for The Associated Press, based in Berlin, Dubai, Athens, and Bishkek covering a range of topics from conflict to a charcoal smuggling network linked to Al-Shabab.

 Please email credible tips and information, or send to 1301 K Street, NW, DC, 20071 or call at (202)334-5758.
 All held in strictest confidence.

 2018 Pulitzer Prize for investigative reporting for coverage of Alabama Senate candidate Roy Moore